 - calculate how many new shares/units you need to purchase with your contributions

 - find time to log in to your brokerage and make the trades

 - stick to your investment plan even when markets are on a rollercoaster ride

 - adjust your risk tolerance over time

 With each additional account you manage, these tasks multiply and become an even bigger hassle.
 Passiv helps you manage all of this in a fraction of the time, without the spreadsheets and manual calculations.

 How does it work?

-Passiv’s software communicates with your Questrade account through the Questrade API.
+Passiv’s software communicates with your brokerage account through your brokerage’s official API.
 This means that Passiv never has access to your login credentials.
-Passiv is an official Questrade partner and using Passiv does not void Questrade’s terms of service.

 You can Get Started With Passiv in a few short steps, detailed in the linked post and summarized here:

 - Set a target portfolio for your account(s).
 If you’d like to add a family member’s account, follow these instructions.